vas0011/cse15l-lab-reports/lab1.md

 ## 1. ```cd``` with no arguments
 ![Image](cd4.png)
  <br>
 The working directory is initially ```/home/lecture1/messages```.
 When we run ```cd``` the directory is changed to the home directory.
-This is not an error because what
+This is not an error.
 ## 2. ```cd``` with a path to a directory as an argument
 ![Image](cd2.png)
 <br>
 The working directory is initially ```/home```.
 When we put a path to a directory as an arguement the directory is changed to the specified directory.
+This is not an error.
 ## 3. ```cd``` with a path to a file as an argument
 ![Image](cd3.png)
 <br>